ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 1. To receive current and true information about the work process of the **SERVICE PROVIDER** and the information gathered.
 2. To control and give opinions and recommendations in respect of the activities of **SERVICE PROVIDER**;
 3. To require that the fee paid to **SERVICE PROVIDER** is documented as agreed upon hereunder according to the terms and conditions of this Agreement.
+4. Determine the due time for an interview to be completed as agreed upon hereunder in the "Amendments and Termination of the agreement" section.
+5. Determine the maximum and initial amout of interviews approved for the PROVIDER to carry out as agreed upon hereunder in the "Amendments and Termination of the agreement" section.

 ### Art.
 5. CLIENT takes upon themselves